How Can You Be More Assertive?

 WRITTEN June 21, 2018 Author: Jen Glantz

-While leading an Improving Communications workshop recently, I asked a question that had hands flying up toward the sky from participants in the room:
+During an Improving Communications workshop, I asked a question that immediately had hands flying up from participants in the room:

 “How many of you have ever wanted to be more assertive in the workplace but didn’t know how?”